yasl-lang/docs/keywords.md

 # continue
 `continue` skips the current iteration of a `while` or `for` loop, resuming at the next iteration.

+# do
+Currently unused, but reserved for future use.

 # else
 `else` is used in `if` statements to denote a block that is executed if the condition is false.